-In the UK, a controlling shareholder is defined as shareholder - or group of shareholders acting in concert with control of 30% or more of issued voting share capital.
+In the UK, a controlling shareholder is defined as shareholder - or group of shareholders acting in concert - with control of 30% or more of the company's voting rights.
 We apply this definition globally.

 There should always be sufficient safeguards in place to allow a company's directors to operate independently of any controlling shareholders.